Publics, Flow, Phatic, Tummeling and Out-groups - New Words You Need to Know to Understand the Web

 Penenberg: That's good.
 Maybe we should trademark the term.

 Things on the internet grow fungally, not virally.
-The metaphor is completely wrong.
+The metaphor is completely wrong.and

 I was a former member of the SF Mycological Society.
 Mushrooms are the fruiting bodies of mycelia, underground...